-RS 916 Promoting Successful Transitions to Postsecondary Settings for Students with Mild and Moderate Disabilities (3.00 cr
+RS 916 Promoting Successful Transitions to Postsecondary Settings for Students with Mild and Moderate Disabilities (3.00 cr.)

-Prerequisite: RS 917.
+Prerequisite: RS 761 and RS 793 or RS 893 or written permission of the instructor is required.
 After examining recent research on student outcomes, students review essential competencies in the areas of career/vocation, daily living, and recreation/leisure skills necessary for independent living.
 Students are expected to demonstrate skill in integrating instruction in these skill areas into the secondary curriculum.
 Students model skills necessary to work with a multidisciplinary team, assess student interests and aptitudes, and develop individualized transition plans.